cuckoosandbox/cuckoo/README.md

 ##### Guest machine setup

+ 0. Install `pt_deny_attach` kernel extension suggested by @phretor.
+That's an optional step, see [this comment](https://github.com/rodionovd/cuckoo-osx-analyzer/issues/6#issuecomment-101322097) for more details.

  1. Currently, this analyser uses `dtrace`, so the guest OS user must be able to launch this utility without a password prompt.
 This may be accomplished by modifying `/etc/sudoers` file:

 ```diff